Get insider access

 Canon EOS M50 Mark II

 The Canon EOS M50 Mark II and the Sony α6000 are both solid beginner mirrorless cameras.
-Even though it's older, the Sony holds its own against the Canon, with a faster max burst rate, better battery life, and a wider range of available lenses.
+Even though it's older, the Sony holds its own against the Canon, with a faster max burst rate, a better battery life, and a wider range of available lenses.
 However, the Canon offers 4k video recording (albeit with a severe crop and limited frame rates), a more reliable autofocus system, a higher-resolution viewfinder, and a much easier-to-use menu system.

 Nikon D3500

 While the Sony α6000 and the Nikon D3500 are both entry-level cameras, they use different camera technologies with different advantages.
 The Sony is an older mirrorless camera, so it's much more portable than the Nikon.
-It also has a quicker autofocus system, faster burst rate, and a tilting screen.
+It also has a quicker autofocus system, a faster burst rate, and a tilting screen.
 The Nikon, on the other hand, is a DSLR, so it has a much better battery life, and its optical viewfinder gives you a clearer, lag-free view of your subjects.
 It also comes with a 'Guide Mode' to walk new users through the basics of photography.

 Canon EOS M200